Danny-NG-9999/Professional-Projects/Data Analysis/DataCo Global (End-to-End)/README.md

 ## Project Overview

 This project demonstrates a complete End-to-End BI Pipeline for DataCo Global, a simulated multinational retail corporation.
-The solution spans the entire data lifecycle: from raw data ingestion and transformation using Python, to structured data warehousing in SQL Server, and finally to executive-level intelligence in Power BI.
+The solution spans the entire data lifecycle: from raw data ingestion and transformation using Python, to structured data warehousing in SQL Server, and finally to executive-level business intelligence dashboard in Power BI.

 By transforming over 180,000 denormalized records into a robust Fact Constellation (Galaxy) Schema, this project provides actionable insights into logistics efficiency, profitability leakage, and customer conversion.